TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_valley_switching.md

 - For AM263x-LP or AM263Px-LP
     - GPIO11 is connected to GPIO12.
     - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.
+- For AM261x-LP
+    - GPIO16 is connected to GPIO17.
+    - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.

 ## AM263X-CC or AM263PX-CC
 When using AM263x-CC or or AM263Px-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)